webfx-project/webfx-stack/README.md

 ## Why a new framework?

-Because the WebFX Stack possesses these 3 special qualities:
+Because the WebFX Stack possesses these three special qualities:

 * Mainly client-side
 * Cross-platform (GWT compatible in particular)
 * Designed to work with JavaFX

-And those 3 combined qualities are not possessed by any other existing Java frameworks.
-And they are the qualities you would naturally expect when developing WebFX applications.
+These combined qualities are not possessed by any other Java framework, and are the qualities you would naturally expect when developing WebFX applications.

 Why mainly client-side?
-The whole WebFX ecosystem, and the WebFX Stack in particular, like other modern mobile & web technologies, emphasis the client-side paradigm where most of the application code resides on the client rather than on the server, to provide a better user experience (faster navigation, faster rendering, offline mode, etc...).
+The whole WebFX ecosystem, and the WebFX Stack in particular, like other modern mobile & web technologies, emphasise the client-side paradigm where most of the application code resides on the client rather than on the server.
+This provides a better user experience (faster navigation, faster rendering, offline mode, etc...).

 For example, as opposed to other Java ORMs which are primarily designed to run on the server (some may run on the client - but definitely not in the browser - and require most of the time a direct database access), the ORM we provide is primarily designed to run on the client (including in the browser) and doesn't require a direct database access (DB queries are sent asynchronously through the event bus).
 It builds the domain objects, or entities, in the client memory, so they can be directly accessed when running the client application logic, or building the UI.
 It can even react to push notifications and automatically update these entities, and notify the UI of these changes.